KaryptoX/NextDNS_Log_Streamer/README.md

 - Logs Missing

 The script fetchs the logs available in your defined profiles for your account.
 Please ensure that the logs will not be deleted from NextDNS side before collection through the script.
 The setting can be adjusted for every profile in the NextDNS settings.
 I recommend using at least 1 day that e.g. in error case also historic logs can be fetched from the script (once).

+- Change crontab_mode from "0" to "1"

+If you change the crontab mode from "0" to "1" ensure that you set "0" in "nextdns_log_streamer_startover.log"; else the "historic data collection" is deactivated for the initial start.